hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-unsuspend-cron-jobs admin no

-The function unsuspends all suspended cron jobs.
+This function unsuspends all suspended cron jobs.

 *******************************************************************